Skip to main content

 Guidance for Search Committees for Faculty Searches

 These guidelines are designed to serve as an organizing tool for faculty search committees as they move through the process of faculty recruitment and hiring.
 This document is organized into sections for each stage of recruitment and hiring.
 Specific actions and responsibilities are identified for the following individuals: dean or department head, the search chair, and/or entire search committee.
 The guidelines have been constructed with resources from the Offices of Faculty Affairs and policy guidance from Human Resources.
-This tool has been created with a specific focus on improving inclusion, rigor, fairness and reducing bias in recruitment and hiring.
+This tool has been created based on current evidence-based best practices for recruitment and hiring.

 Strategies for Faculty Searches